francosta/etheraizer-frontend/README.md

 The blockchain-related backend is written in Javascript and blockchain smart contracts in Solidity.
 I have adopted a TDD approach for writing the contracts, using Mocha.
+During development, I have used the Kovan Ethereum Test Network.

 # Client